New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 The American Ermine Moth is primarily seen during summer and is known for its powerful scent.

-This species’ larvae feed on various trees, including Oak, Elm, Maple, Cherry, Apple, and Poplar.
+The larvae of this species feed on various trees, including Oak, Elm, Maple, Cherry, Apple, and Poplar.

 As the adult moths feed on flower nectar, they are considered beneficial for pollination and important links in the food chain.